 The Guardians has an incentive scheme in place for all employees.
-For some employees, a component of their incentive payment is based on the performance of the Fund that vests progressively over a rolling four-year period.
+For some employees, a component of their incentive payment is based on the performance of the NZ Super Fund and is calculated progressively over a rolling four-year period.
 During the first three years of the four-year calculation period, the value of the accrual is dependent on the outcome of future periods.
 The liability reflected in the Prospective Consolidated Statement of Financial Position reflects the present value of the Guardians obligations in respect of that liability.
-The liability has been calculated based on a medium-term expectation of Fund performance.
+The liability has been calculated based on a medium-term expectation of the NZ Super Fund's performance.